 How Solar Works

 Solar panels are easy to maintain and designed to last for years.
-They offer a high return on their investment by lowering owners’ energy bills and avoiding the costly repairs that are found with traditional energy systems used in buildings.
+They offer a high return on investment by lowering owners’ energy bills and avoiding the costly repairs that are found with traditional energy systems used in buildings.
 But there are a couple different ways to manufacture solar panels and they each have their benefits.

 Mono or Poly?